czyzby/gdx-lml/lml/README.md

 1.8 -> 1.9

 - Fixed string to upper/lower case conversions that caused issues with some default locales.
+- `else` conditional tags did not accept whitespaces.
+Now a single space can be optionally used in `else` tags.
+For example, `<if:else />` is a valid conditional tag.

 1.7 -> 1.8